 Maria works with producers and journalists to deliver compelling content.
 Examples include:

-Turning Life’s Challenges into a Force for Good: Maria spoke at TEDx CUNY in November 2021 on how to use one’s life’s trauma and challenges to help others.
+Turning Life’s Challenges into a Force for Good: Maria spoke at TEDx CUNY on how to use one’s life’s trauma and challenges to help others.
 All experiences can teach us something, but need not define us.
 Motivate yourself to bloom where you are planted.

 Navigating the Pandora’s Box of DNA Test Results: The accessibility of DNA test kits have led many people, like me, to shocking discoveries.
 About one in seven adults in the U.S., or 30 million people, have used mail-in DNA tests, and thousands have discovered new fathers, siblings and cousins as a result.
 DNA test kits have both reunited and torn apart families.
 This modern phenomenon uncovers family secrets and upended our definitions of family.
 At age 53, I discovered I was the product of a one night stand.
 I spent a year searching for my biological father.
 While initially earth-shattering, my relationship with him has brought the puzzle pieces of my life together.
 I now collect stories like mine, researching the impact of this kind of news and helping others on this sometimes mine-filled journey.
 Implications can be far-reaching, affecting health, privacy, legal claims, bioethics and more.
 Those who excavate surprising results need not navigate the journey alone.
 I help others prepare for the Pandora's Box of DNA test results.
 What you learn can present a vista for growth.
 It depends how you frame it.
-I am writing a book about this subject and is scheduled to speak on it at TEDx Pearl Street at the Kennedy Center in Washington, D.C., in May 2022.
+Maria’s book, Before and After the DNA Test: A Practical Guide to Genetic Privacy, Medical Risks and Family Secrets, will be published by Bloomsbury in 2027.

 Bio: